Due to our present pandemic situation please refer to the Charlotte County Government Page link below

 1009 Taylor Road

 The preservation efforts of the Punta Gorda Historical Society include the Railroad Depot from the old Atlantic Coast Line.
 It is the only remaining depot of its style.
-Located near U.S. 41 at 1009 Taylor Road, this 80 year old building is home to a 20 vendor antique mall.
-Beautifully restored and a great place to shop.
-Call the Historical Society for hours of operation 941-639-6774.
+Located near U.S. 41 at 1009 Taylor Road, this 80 year old building is home to a vendor antique mall along with gift shop featuring “Shabby Chic” items.
+Included is a train museum in the middle of the building.
+Beautifully restored and a great place to visit.
+Hours of Operation: Winter 10 am to 5 pm/ Monday-Saturday, first Saturday of each month extra dock side antique vendors.
+Summertime to 10 am to 4 pm/ Tuesday-Saturday

 Visual Arts Center